 suede: Sueded fabrics include cotton, silk or synthetic fabrics designed with a napped finish to resemble the look and feel of leather.

-Add texture to a room by adding texture to your window treatments!
-Fabrics don’t have to be plain – textured or patterned weaves, embroidery, embellishments and trim add visual interest to basic fabrics, making your window treatments as much a fashion statement as your furniture or area rugs.
+Fabrics don’t have to be plain – textured or patterned weaves, embroidery, embellishments, prints and trim add visual interest to basic fabrics so that your bedding adds to the look of your home’s décor.

 appliqué: Appliqué refers to a needlework technique in which pieces of fabric are embroidered onto a background fabric to create a design.